Stay safe during SA’s next COVID-19 surge

 One of those measures is the suspension of elective surgeries in affected regions.
 “Each year over the festive season, we find there is a natural decrease in the number of elective surgeries in our hospitals, as a result of both the public and our doctors heading off on holiday.
 So to suspend these surgeries made perfect sense, for at least until this surge has subsided.”

 The good news: anyone who requires emergency surgery or other urgent procedures – if you have a stroke, for example, or if you are about to deliver a baby – will be received and treated as per usual, at any Mediclinic hospital nationwide.

-Mediclinic has learnt a great deal about the disease and how to reduce and prevent its transmission in the nine months since the COVID-19 outbreak was first declared a pandemic by the World Health Organization in March 2020, says Dr De Villiers.
+Mediclinic has learnt a great deal about the disease and how to reduce and prevent its transmission in the 9 months since the COVID-19 outbreak was first declared a pandemic by the World Health Organization in March 2020, says Dr De Villiers.

 “All patients are tested upon admission at our hospitals,” he explains, “in order to coordinate and separate groups of positive and negative patients, and mitigate the risk of anyone acquiring an infection in the hospital.
 Our hospital management teams and staff members are also by now well-versed in the art of using personal protective equipment (PPE) and environmental cleaning measures, and these protocols have been reinforced and reiterated in all our facilities to further manage the risk of transmission.”

 Mediclinic is actively recruiting new staff and reallocating staff between hospitals where possible, and even other provinces, to better manage the effects of an increased workload.
 These contingency plans help hospital management plan for sudden shortages, in case of an outbreak, while maintaining our customary high standard of clinical patient care.